sirfonzie/INF2004_LAB2/README.md

  > [NOTE 2]: If you're experiencing random character outputs in your lab exercise, try replacing stdio_init_all() with stdio_usb_init().

-## Think & Try It: Bitwise LED Challenge on Pico
+## Challenge Yourself: Bitwise LED Challenge on Pico

 Problem:
 You have 4 LEDs connected to GPIO pins 2–5 on the Raspberry Pi Pico.
 Treat these LEDs as the 4 bits of a binary number.
 Start with the value 0001 (only the rightmost LED is ON).